-Nonie K. Lesaux is Academic Dean and the Juliana W. and William Foss Thompson Professor of Education and Human Development at the Harvard Graduate School of Education.
-Her research focuses on promoting the language and literacy skills of today’s children from diverse linguistic, cultural and economic backgrounds, and is conducted largely in urban and semi-urban cities and school districts.
+Nonie K. Lesaux is Roy E. Larsen Professor of Education and Human Development at the Harvard Graduate School of Education.
+Her research focuses on promoting the language and literacy skills of today’s children from diverse linguistic, cultural and economic backgrounds.
 Lesaux’s work has earned her the William T. Grant Scholars Award, and the Presidential Early Career Award for Scientists and Engineers, the highest honor given by the United States government to young professionals beginning their independent research careers.
-She has served on the U.S. Department of Education’s Reading First Advisory Committee, and the Institute of Medicine and National Research Council’s Committee on the Science of Children Birth to Age 8.
-Lesaux’s research appears in numerous scholarly publications, and its practical applications are featured in three books: Teaching Advanced Literacy Skills (Guilford Press, 2016), Cultivating Knowledge, Building Language: Literacy Instruction for English Learners in Elementary School (Heinemann, 2015), and Making Assessment Matter: Using Test Results to Diﬀerentiate Reading Instruction (Guilford, 2011).
-She is also the author of a widely circulated state literacy report, Turning the Page: Refocusing Massachusetts for Reading Success, that forms the basis for a Third Grade Reading Proficiency bill passed in Massachusetts.
+Lesaux’s research appears in numerous scholarly publications, and its practical applications are featured in three books.
+She is also the author of a widely circulated state literacy report that forms the basis for a Third Grade Reading Proficiency bill passed in Massachusetts.
 She is the series editor of Lift and co-author of Reach Higher, both from National Geographic Learning.